What are the most successful rebranding examples?

 - You cannot use the language of the old to introduce the new

-After pulling back the curtain on how to really disrupt an industry as crowded and commoditized as water, I realized there were a number of companies out there that showed the world this rule:
+After pulling back the curtain on how to really disrupt an industry as crowded and commoditized as water, I realized there were a number of companies out there that showed the world how this is done.

 11 Companies That Showed The World How the Game is Played